chainflip-io/chainflip-docs/README.md

 - Make sure to add "front matter" so that the title and description are included as head tags and included in metadata tags for search engines and social links.

-eg: Start every `mdx` page with both these properties.
+E.g. start every `mdx` page with both these properties.
 Make sure it is right at the top (before any imports)

 ```
 ---